-Anyone who knows raw material knows to the challenge of keeping data up-to-date and accurate.
-New Part Introductions, design changes to existing parts, and transitions from one Tier 1 supplier to another could all potentially change a bill of material.
+Anyone who knows raw material knows it’s a challenge to keep data up-to-date and accurate.
+New Part Introductions, design changes to existing parts, and transitions from one Tier 1 supplier to another could all change a bill of material.

 Given the complexity, this is no place for spreadsheets.
 In contrast to linear demand planning processes that depend on individual suppliers to cascade requirements tier-by-tier, SDX dynamically detects activities that might change a bill-of-material, alerts appropriate stakeholders, and pushes updates to production forecasts and change requests to affected suppliers.

-No more armies of people and the mother-of-all-spreadsheets to keep tabs on your bill of material.
+No more armies of people and the mother-of-all-spreadsheets to keep tabs on your bills of material.
 As a single system of truth, SDX serves as the digital thread connecting manufacturing data from the original design to the finished product through all tiers of the supply chain.

 You’re notified that your manufacturing line has screeched to a halt.
 A critical component is out of stock or worse, the raw material that goes into the part – such as a pricey forging, a $3 fastener, or a $120 piece of bar stock – is late.
-Or, your contract manufacturer ordered to the wrong specification or size of raw material.
+Or, your contract manufacturer ordered raw material but to the wrong specification or size.
 Or, they didn’t order the raw material at all!

 A few dollars worth of material is now holding up the shipment of tens of thousands of dollars worth of product.
-The ‘long pole in the tent’ when it comes to lead times is rarely the part itself – it’s the raw material that goes into the part.
+When it comes to lead times, the “long pole in the tent” is rarely the part itself – it’s the raw material that goes into the part.

-By linking your demand for parts and assemblies with related bills of material, SDX alerts you to potential disruptions weeks and even months before they become a problem.
-Artificial intelligence and sophisticated algorithms take into account dozens of variables to help ensure that raw material is never the reason a part is late to you.
+By linking your demand for parts and assemblies with related bills of material, SDX alerts you to potential disruptions weeks, even months, before they become a problem.
+Artificial intelligence and sophisticated algorithms take into account dozens of variables to ensure that raw material is never the reason a part is late to you.